 Most TEFL courses are named according to the number of hours they take to complete.
 So, the answer might seem obvious to some – as long as the course name suggests, surely?
 A 120-hour TEFL course will take 120 hours to complete… but how many weeks or months of study does that actually involve?
 Do you have to study at specific times, or can you work through the course at your own pace?

-How TEFL Org courses work
+How do The TEFL Org courses work?

 How long does it take most people to complete a TEFL course?